softchris/golang-book/04-webdev/02-web-dev/README.md

 }
 ```

-The expectation is that you inspect the `req` object, your request for any indata that decides what to return.
+The expectation is that you inspect the `req` object, your request for any data that decides what to return.
 Then you are to use `w` to produce a response.
-In this case you are returning a string by passing `w` to `Fprintf()`. `FPrintf()` takes a writer.
-The writer is anything IO, so it could be, be writing to file for example as well, or as in this case an HTTP response stream.
+In this case, you are returning a string by passing `w` to `Fprintf()`. `FPrintf()` takes a writer.
+The writer is anything IO, so it could be, be writing to a file for example as well, or as in this case an HTTP response stream.

 ### Start the server